large_image.tilesource package¶

 a dictionary of optional values which specify the scale of the region and / or output.
 This applies to region if pixels or mm are used for inits.
 It applies to output if neither output maxWidth nor maxHeight is specified.

 the magnification ratio.
-Only used is maxWidth and maxHeight are not specified or None.
+Only used if maxWidth and maxHeight are not specified or None.

 the horizontal size of a pixel in millimeters.